sulinchowdhury/sulinchowdhury2.github.io/_pages/datacode.md

 author_profile: true
 ---

-**Brazilian Data Resources**
+**Brazilian Data Resources**<br/>
 I work with a wide range of administrative datasets from Brazil.
 I will post here useful data and cleaning scripts.
-Please feel free to make use of these resources, or reach out with questions, comments or suggestions through [e-mail](ekatovich@wisc.edu) or [Github](https://github.com/ekatovich)! <br/>
+Please feel free to make use of these resources, or reach out with questions, comments or suggestions through e-mail (ekatovich@wisc.edu) or [Github](https://github.com/ekatovich)! <br/>

 Balanced Monthly Panel of ANP Oil Royalties and Special Participation Transfers to Municipalities (1999-2017) <br/>